How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 4. Try to lead him to truth and the cross.

-Pick one of the below... and go 🙂
+Pick one of the below [wherever they fit]

 For the Atheist/Agnostic/